esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/04-device-agent/03-Embedded endpoints.md

 value).
 :::

-## REST endpoints
+## HTTP endpoints
-esthesis device agent exposes two REST endpoints:
+esthesis device agent exposes two HTTP endpoints:
 - `/telemetry` - for sending telemetry data to the esthesis platform, and
 - `/metadata` - for sending metadata to the esthesis platform.

 :::info
-The REST endpoints are off by default, so you need to enable them first using the `ENDPOINT_HTTP` environment variable, or the `endpointHttp` command line argument.
+The HTTP endpoints are off by default, so you need to enable them first using the `ENDPOINT_HTTP` environment variable, or the `endpointHttp` command line argument.
 :::